 Direct Costs Salaries and Wages Compensation of employees for actual time and effort devoted specifically to the WIC program, including fringe benefits.
 Time and effort (T & E) certification must be available at the local agency.
 These T & E forms must include the employee's and supervisor's dated signatures and a certification statement.
 Supplies Costs of materials acquired, consumed, or expended specifically for WIC, i.e., food models and samples; medical supplies such as Band-Aids; office supplies such as paper, pens; nutrition education materials and printing costs (see Nutrition Education below).
 Nutrition Education Nutrition Education and Breastfeeding Promotion expenses, i.e., costs related to individual or group educational sessions with participants; provision of nutrition education and/or breastfeeding promotion materials such as pamphlets, training and evaluation of education, and mailing education materials.
 These costs must be clearly identified on the Contract Reimbursement Statement.
 Equipment Equipment: Office equipment such as chairs, desks, filing cabinets, non-expendable medical equipment; blood analysis equipment, measuring boards, and scales.
 Equipment purchases must have prior approval from the Fiscal Unit Manager.
 Equipment is defined as an article of non-expendable, tangible personal property having a useful life of more than one year and an acquisition cost which equals or exceeds the lesser of the capitalization level established by the governmental unit for financial statement purposes or \$5,000.
 All equipment purchased with WIC funds becomes the property of the WIC Program.
-Per 7 CFR 3016.32(d)(1), property records must be maintained by the local agency that include a description of the property, a serial number or other identification number, the source of the property, who holds the title, the acquisition date, cost of the property, percentage of Federal participation in the cost of the property, the location, use and condition of the property.
+Per 7 CFR 3016.32(d)(1), property records must be maintained by the local agency that include a description of the property, a serial number or other identification number, the source of the property, who holds the title, the acquisition date, cost of the property, percentage of Federal participation in the cost of the property, the location, use and condition of the property and ultimate disposition data including the date of disposal and sale price of the property.
 No WIC equipment may be disposed of without State and/or USDA approval.
 The local agency will return WIC equipment if so requested.
 A physical inventory of the equipment must be taken and the results reconciled with the property records bi-annually.
 All ADP equipment must have prior approval from USDA through the Fiscal Unit Manager or it will not be reimbursed.
-When equipment is billed to the State WIC Program during the last month of the fiscal year, causing the local agency to exceed their contract maximum, it will be processed as follows: When the equipment purchased was requested in the approved WIC budget, or approval has been received from the Fiscal Unit Manager, the amount of the equipment will be reimbursed) and will become the property of WIC.
-When the equipment purchased was not requested in the approved WIC budget, or approval was not received from the Fiscal Unit Manager, the equipment will be couter expenditures to the ecuipment will be couter dy agen Travel WIC personnel travel to and from clinic sites and travel necessary to fulfill WIC Program functions.
+When equipment is billed to the State WIC Program during the last month of the fiscal year, causing the local agency to exceed their contract maximum, it will be processed as follows: When the equipment purchased was requested in the approved WIC budget, or approval has been received from the Fiscal Unit Manager, the amount of the equipment will be reimbursed (while other expenditures to the extent of the contract excess will not be reimbursed) and will become the property of WIC.
+When the equipment purchased was not requested in the approved WIC budget, or approval was not received from the Fiscal Unit Manager the amount of the equipment will be deducted (not allowed) from the reimbursable amount and the equipment will become the property of the local agency.
+Travel WIC personnel travel to and from clinic sites and travel necessary to fulfill WIC Program functions.
 All out-of-state travel, and travel other than within the agency service area or to State-sponsored WIC meetings must meet the generally accepted accounting criteria of "reasonable and necessary" and further the goals of the program.
 Mileage will be reimbursed at the local agency's rate up to the maximum allowed by the IRS.